lorenzadia/karpenter/designs/placement-groups.md

 ## Proposed Design
 To enable the configuration of EC2 Placement Groups with Karpenter, I propose the addition of a `.spec.placementStrategy` value in the `karpenter.k8s.aws/v1beta1/EC2NodeClass` resource.
 This new value will have three child fields --  `cluster`, `partition`, and `spread` -- only one of which can be enabled for a given `EC2NodeClass` instance, which is in line with the EC2 API.

 Given the simple and self-contained nature of EC2 Placement Group configurations, my sense is that it makes litle sense to enable the import of preexisting Placement Group configurations.
 This would add implementation complexity without actually enabling additional features for the user.
-Instead, Karpenter should completely manage the lifecycle of EC2 Placement Group resources, tying their lifetimes to the lifetime of the `.spec.placementStrategy` value in the supervising EC2NodeClass resource.
+Karpenter should instead completely manage the lifecycle of EC2 Placement Group resources, tying their lifetimes to the lifetime of the `.spec.placementStrategy` value in the supervising EC2NodeClass resource.

 The following YAML snippets depict how this would look in practice, including one case where the `EC2NodeClass` resource *should* be rejected by the Karpenter server.